Floydlang/floyd/docs/README.md

 ##### USE
-Use Floyd to build the next Photoshop, Grand Theft Auto, any type of mobile application.
-But also short scripts and toy programs.
+Use Floyd to build the next Photoshop, Grand Theft Auto and any type of mobile application.
+But also to make short scripts and toy programs.
 Probably not embedded software, though.
 The end goal is always to ship great *products* that execute extremely well on the hardware and that you are happy to develop further.

 Floyd wants to replace C++, Rust, C#, Python.
 And Javascript.
 Only C can stay.
 Maybe Closure too, just out of respect.

 ##### VERTICAL LANGUAGE
-Floyd is a vertical language: it cares deeply about cache lines and hardware cores and at the same time has keywords like **software-system** and interacting between concurrent processes.
-It's still very small and easy to learn by dropping a lot of cruft other programming languages thinks are needed.
+Floyd is a vertical language: it cares deeply about **cache lines** and **hardware cores** and at the same time has keywords like **software-system** and primitived for interacting between concurrent processes.

+It's still very small and easy to learn, by dropping a lot of cruft other programming languages think is needed.
 C++ - how many ways do we need to initialise a variable?
 Really?

 ##### THE MATRIX
 Floyd is inspired by the movie The Matrix, which is obviously a great way to design a programming language!